zhjiang22/zhjiang22/README.md

 ### Hi 👋

-- 👯 I am Zhihan Jiang, a 3rd-year Ph.D. student at CUHK.
+- 👯 I am Zhihan Jiang, a final-year Ph.D. student at CUHK.

 - 🧑‍💻 Currently, my research interests lie in the reliability of large-scale cloud systems and LLM systems.